odCat/gtypist/lessons/s.typ

 S:When I approach a child, he inspires in me two sentiments:  tenderness :for what he is, and respect for what he may become.

+I:E. Joseph Crossman
+*:_S_R_L27
+S:The best bridge between despair and hope is a good night's sleep.

 G:_S_E_S2

 #------------------------------------------------------------------------------